tabashki/simple-demoscene/README.md

 ### Debug
 - No optimizations, ideal for development
-- Includes asserts, extra cleanup code useful for catching bugs
+- Includes asserts and extra cleanup code useful for catching bugs
 - Uses the standard MSVC linker

 ### Release
-- Full optimizations, as close as possible to the final compressed executable
+- Full optimizations, as close as possible to the final compressed executable while still allowing for fairly quick iteration
 - No asserts or cleanup code is compiled in
 - Uses the standard MSVC linker

 ### Crinkled
 - Same as `Release` but instead uses the `Crinkler` compressing linker
+- Expect a long delay on startup as the executable unpacks itself

 Rendering